CASC-Lang/CASC-doc/README.md

 # CASC Lang Document
 ## Introduction

+> Notice that this documentation is a very brief introduction to CASC programming language's syntax and several
+> surface-level language \ specification, which expects that you have some experience with Rust's, Go's, V's,
+> Java's, or Kotlin's syntax.

 CASC is a programming language focus on concise syntaxes and enhancing language features from Java.
 It is mostly inspired by Rust / Go Lang / V Lang, and influenced by Kotlin.
 CASC features:
 - Fully interoperability to Java
 - Shorthand syntaxes